CircleEducation/circle-education-local/hire/brandon-perry.md

 # This is a Markdown file that will be converted to YAML, anything after a `#` is a comment and won't be read

 layout: resume # don't touch
-categories: [ hire, graduation, austincodingacademy, texastechcodingacademy ] # don't touch
+categories: [ hire, austincodingacademy, texastechcodingacademy ] # don't touch

 fullname: Brandon Perry
 jobtitle: Software Developer